 DECISIONS, DECISIONS, DECISIONS

-According to various sources, there’s anywhere between 40 and 50 recognized breeds to choose from when selecting a cat.
+According to various sources, there are anywhere between 40 and 50 recognized cat breeds to choose from when selecting a kitten or an adult cat.
 There’s no doubt that having so many choices to sort through makes the decision a bit more difficult.

-But the other side of the coin is that having so many choices means that you have a world of options to choose from.
-You have a rich array of personalities, colours, and coats from which to make the very best selections for your family.
+But the other side of the coin is that having so many choices means you have a world of options to choose from.
+You have a rich array of personalities, colors, and coats from which to make the very best selections for your family.

 Perhaps the two key considerations you’ll be faced with when selecting a cat breed have to do with coat type and personality traits.